Urinary Tract Infection (UTI) in Cats

 Occasionally, cats will develop frequent, recurrent urinary tract infections.
 In these cases, a longer course of antibiotics (6 weeks or more) and repeat urine cultures may be necessary.

 Your vet may recommend a diet that helps not only with healing but prevents recurrence as well.
 Certain stone-dissolving foods can help prevent crystals from forming in your cat’s urinary tract.
 There are also commercial foods that promote urinary tract health.
 Consult your vet on what type of food is right for your cat.

 Feeding your cat a canned-food diet or mixing wet food with dry kibble helps provide additional hydration.

 Keeping your cat at a healthy weight is also important; overweight/obese cats tend to have more health issues than cats of a normal weight.
 Provide your cat with toys that stimulate physical activity.

 Because anxiety may play a part in urinary tract disease, it’s important to keep your cat’s stress level as low as possible.
 Cats do not like change, no matter how subtle it may be, so try to keep changes to your cat’s routine and/or environment to a minimum.

 Is there a vaccine for urinary tract infections?

 There are no vaccines for urinary tract infections.

-Urinary Tract Infections (UTIs) in cats are fairly common condition, but can become serious if left untreated.
+Urinary Tract Infections (UTIs) in cats are a fairly common condition, but can become serious if left untreated.
 They can sometimes be asymptomatic, but common symptoms include frequent, difficult or painful urination, or urinating in places outside the litterbox.
 Usually UTIs can be easily treated with antibiotics, but if they’re caused by bladder stones, these will also need to be treated.
-To help prevent recurrent UTIs, keep you cat at a healthy weight, ensure they get enough water and speak to your vet about whether dietary changes could help.
+To help prevent recurrent UTIs, keep your cat at a healthy weight, ensure they get enough water and speak to your vet about whether dietary changes could help.